About

 I won a national Edward R. Murrow award for my coverage of the Pennsylvania National Guard, which included a stint embedding with its 56th Stryker Brigade in Taji, Iraq.

 I’ve also reported and anchored drive-time newscasts for WITF and WFUV-FM in New York City.
 At WITF, I covered Pennsylvania’s high-profile 2008 presidential campaign.
 In New York, I focused on City Council, and followed the 2005 mayoral race.
-I spent the summer of 2006 in South Africa and Lesotho, producing a radio documentary on the regions AIDS pandemic.
-That report won a 2006 Robert F. Kennedy Journalism Award.

 Contact: scott_detrow “at” pubradionews.net